-In Washington, the initial application approval rate is 34.7%, but if your claim is denied, we can help you appeal within 60 days of your initial application denial.
-However, Washington’s approval rate for reconsideration is only 15.4%.
-If you are denied at reconsideration, our firm will request a hearing on your behalf, and depending on where you live in Washington, you will be likely assigned to one of the eight hearing offices in Washington.
-(Dallas Downtown, Dallas North, Forth Worth, Houston Downtown, Houston North, Houston-Bissonnet, Rio Grande Valley and/or San Antonio).
+In Idaho, the initial application approval rate is 43.7%, but if your claim is denied, we can help you appeal within 60 days of your initial application denial.
+However, Idaho’s approval rate for reconsideration is only 17.7%.
+If you are denied at reconsideration, our firm will request a hearing on your behalf, and depending on where you live in Idaho, you will be assigned to either the Spokane, WA Hearing office or the Billings, Montana Hearing office.

 To qualify for Social Security disability benefits, your medical condition must meet the Social Security Administration’s definition of disability, meaning it must be severe enough to prevent you from performing substantial gainful activity for at least 12 continuous months.

 Our law firm can help you determine which of the five disability programs you may be eligible for and provide guidance on the application process.
 In Social Security disability cases, medical evidence is crucial to winning your claim, and having a supportive doctor can greatly benefit your case.

 If you’re filing a disability claim with the Social Security Administration (SSA), there are several reasons why your claim may be denied, including: